+Prerequisite: PSY 101 is strongly recommended, as is one Science course such as BI 114 or 141.
+Sophomore status required.

-Prerequisite: PSY 101, BI 114 and Completion of 30 credits or more PSY 297 and 298 6 Research Design and Analysis I and II
+PSY 297 and 298 6 Research Design and Analysis I and II

 This two semester series of courses will introduce Psychology majors to research design, methodology and statistical analysis of data and communication of research findings in an integrated fashion.
 It takes the place of MA 200 (Statistics) and PSY 305 (Research Methods).
 The first semester will introduce the student to scientific thinking, research ethics, critique of scientific ideas, variables, sampling and probabilities, summarizing data, and hypothesis testing.
 In the second semester, quasi, single-case, between and within experimental designs, t-tests, chisquare tests, ANOVA, and correlational research will be explored.
-In addition, survey design and research, naturalistic and qualitative designs, data analysis and interpretation, and the communication of research findings will be considered.
+In addition, survey design and research, naturalistic and qualitative designs, data analysis and interpretation. and the communication of research findings will be considered.
+Prerequisite: PSY 101, and also PSY 102 or permission of instructor.
+A study of the specific psychological disorders and their characteristics. etiology, prognosis and treatment from the perspectives of major theoretical formulations and recent research.
+Topics typically covered include: classification of abnormal behavior. stress-related disorders, anxiety disorders, dissociative and somatoform disorders, mood disorders and suicide, personality disorders, sexual disorders, schizophrenia, organic brain disorders, and disorders of childhood.
+This course is offered in rotation with PSY 314 & PSY 424